zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

 Then, result value will be equal to `-1`!
 Probably, the author of this code did not expect negative values here.

-You can say that nobody write such code.
+You can say that nobody writes such code.
-Or that such code never be a cause of a bug in the real application.
+Or that such code never is a cause of a bug in the real application.
 But it can.
 This expression was taken from the [AsyncIO](https://github.com/somdoron/AsyncIO) library (this code was already [fixed](https://github.com/somdoron/AsyncIO/commit/5c838f3d30d483dcadb4181233a4437fb5e7f327)).
 Once I really had a bug because this value was negative!